spacebro/spacebro/docs/guides/basics/starting.md

 ## What's next?

 In this chapter we created our first Spacebro application that receives a media and emits one.
+Next, let's jump into the [swimming pool](./swimming-pool.md).
 Want an exercice?
 Try to write an app with many inputs and outputs.
 Want to see a production app that uses spacebro?
 Check [etna](https://github.com/soixantecircuits/etna), a brotool to edit videos.